-After the reports on bird and fish die-offs were finished, participants heard from researchers representing Cornell University, Penn State University, Wadsworth Center- New York State Department of Health and the University of Guelph - Health Canada.
+Following the reports on bird and fish dieoffs, participants heard from researchers representing Cornell University, Penn State University, Wadsworth Center - New York State Department of Health and the University of Guelph - Health Canada.
 The research at Cornell and the Wadsworth Center are efforts that were funded through New York Sea Grant.

 The NYSG funded research at Cornell is being carried out by Dr. Paul Bowser and Dr. Rod Getchell.
 Through this work, the Cornell team has developed a faster, safer and more affordable way to detect botulism using a molecular assay to screen samples.
-Their research will also focus on testing sediments, quagga mussels and other invertebrates in the future.
-This will help to validate the hypothesis that botulism is being moved from the sediments up into the food chain by filter-feeding quagga mussels.
+Their new research will also focus on testing sediments, quagga mussels and other invertebrates in the future (see sidebar).
+This will help to evaluate the hypothesis that botulism is being moved from the sediments up into the food chain by filterfeeding quagga mussels.

 As a true binational effort, participants heard from researchers in Ontario.
-Dr. Rich Moccia, Dr. Ian Barker and graduate student, Adam Yule, from the University at Guelph, presented their findings on interspecies toxicity of Type E botulism in fish.
+Dr. Rich Moccia.
+Dr. lan Barker and graduate student, Adam Yule, from the University at Guelph, presented their findings on interspecies toxicity of Type E botulism in fish.
 This research demonstrated that fish such as round gobies, walleye, yellow perch and rainbow trout show different sensitivities to the botulism toxin.
 Not only was there a difference in mortality for different species of fish, some species like the round goby seemed to show pigment changes and others like trout showed marked behavioral changes.
 These changes in behaviors, such as erratic swimming or "breaching" (where the fish swims head-first upwards in water), may actually help to "lure" bird predators to the affected fish.
 This may increase the likelihood for fish-eating birds to prey on fish that contain the toxin, resulting in illness or death for birds like loons and mergansers.

-Evaluation results from the workshop indicated that 98% of the participants will share the information and data from this workshop with others.
+Results of the workshop evaluation indicated that 98% of the participants will share the information and data from this workshop with others.
 Participants have shared information from previous workshops with colleagues, students, administrators, general public, media, sportfishing groups and the Commissioners from the International Joint Commission.
+Helen Domske, Senior Extension Specialist for NYSG, has herself made several presentations on the botulism outbreaks to angling and environmental groups, such as the Audubon Society.